Chart Color Schemes

 Kyogle has an unemployment rate of 5.3% as of June 2025, with 3,038 residents employed.
 This rate is 1.7% higher than the Rest of NSW's rate of 3.7%.

-The workforce participation in Kyogle is at 47.4%, significantly lower than the Rest of NSW's 56.4%.
-Key industries for employment among residents are health care & social assistance, agriculture, forestry & fishing, and construction.
-Notably, agriculture, forestry & fishing has an employment concentration 2.6 times the regional average.
-However, public administration & safety is under-represented with only 4.6% of Kyogle's workforce compared to Rest of NSW's 7.5%.
+Workforce participation in Kyogle is lower at 47.4%, compared to Rest of NSW's 56.4%.
+Key industries of employment among residents are health care & social assistance, agriculture, forestry & fishing, and construction.
+Agriculture, forestry & fishing is particularly notable with employment levels at 2.6 times the regional average.
+However, public administration & safety is under-represented, with only 4.6% of Kyogle's workforce compared to 7.5% in Rest of NSW.

-Over the year to June 2025, labour force levels decreased by 4.8% and employment declined by 3.5%, resulting in a 1.3 percentage point drop in unemployment rate.
+Over the year ending June 2025, labour force levels decreased by 4.8%, and employment declined by 3.5%, resulting in a fall of 1.3 percentage points in unemployment rate.
 In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
-Statewide in NSW as of Sep-25, employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-Nationally, employment growth was 0.26%, and the unemployment rate was 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase over five years and 13.7% over ten years nationally.
-Applying these projections to Kyogle's employment mix suggests local growth of approximately 6.0%% over five years and 13.0% over ten years, though this is an illustrative extrapolation not accounting for localised population projections.
+According to Jobs and Skills Australia's national employment forecasts from May 2025, national employment is projected to grow by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kyogle's employment mix suggests local growth of approximately 6.0%% over five years and 13.0% over ten years.

 Frequently Asked Questions - Employment